YuanpengL/YuanpengL.github.io/_pages/about.md

 During my PhD at RMIT CISM, I developed computational frameworks for **approximating free-form surfaces with repetitive elements** to achieve cost-effective fabrication.
 These algorithms enable: (1) reducing individually the number of distinct beams, panels, or joints within a given structure through **clustering and optimization**; (2) approximating complex free-form surfaces using equivalent regular triangle panels in **mesh-growth** manner; and (3) simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.
 I also had a visit at EPFL GCM hosted by Prof. Mark Pauly, where I proposed a new type of **elastic gridshell composed of locally deployable rotational-surface components**, which can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.

 # News
-- *2025.11*: &nbsp;I presented our paper "Double-Layered Elastic Gridshells with Locally Deployable Rotational-Surface Components" at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
+- *2025.11*: Presented our paper **“Double-Layered Elastic Gridshells with Locally Deployable Rotational-Surface Components”** at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
-- *2025.11*: &nbsp;Together with Alison Martin, Prof. Mark Pauly, Dr. Seiichi Suzuki, I co-led a workshop on "[Beyond Continuity: Designing Elastic Gridshells with Discrete Reusable Elements](https://www.aag2025.com/workshop-2)" at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
+- *2025.11*: Co-led the workshop **“Beyond Continuity: Designing Elastic Gridshells with Discrete Reusable Elements”** with Alison Martin, Prof. Mark Pauly, and Dr. Seiichi Suzuki at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
-- *2025.06*: Our paper "Free-Form Surface Approximation Using Rotational Patches" has been accepted to *ACM Transactions on Graphics* and will be presented at SIGGRAPH 2026, Los Angeles.
+- *2025.06*: Our paper **“Free-Form Surface Approximation Using Rotational Patches”** was accepted to *ACM Transactions on Graphics* and will be presented at **SIGGRAPH 2026**, Los Angeles.
-- *2025.02 - 2025.07*: Research visit at EPFL [GCM](https://www.epfl.ch/labs/gcm/) in Lausanne, hosted by Prof. Mark Pauly, on the topic of "Elastic Gridshells with Locally Deployable Components".
+- *2025.02–2025.07*: Research visit at **EPFL GCM**, Lausanne, hosted by Prof. Mark Pauly, on **elastic gridshells with locally deployable components**.
-- *2024.09*: &nbsp;I presented our paper "Free-form Surface Approximation Using Congruent Regular Triangles" at [IASS 2024](https://iass2024.org/web/), ETH Zürich.
+- *2024.09*: Presented our paper **“Free-form Surface Approximation Using Congruent Regular Triangles”** at [IASS 2024](https://iass2024.org/web/), ETH Zürich.
-- *2024.02*: Research visit at [UTS](https://www.uts.edu.au/) in Sydney, hosted by Prof. Nico Pietroni, on the topic of "Free-form Surface Approximation Using Rotational Patches".
+- *2024.02*: Research visit at **UTS**, Sydney, hosted by Prof. Nico Pietroni, on **free-form surface approximation using rotational patches**.
-- *2023.08*: I presented our paper "Reducing the Number of Different Faces in Free-Form Surface Approximations Through Clustering and Optimization" at [IASS 2023](https://iass2024.org/web/), Melbourne.
+- *2023.08*: Presented our paper **“Reducing the Number of Different Faces in Free-Form Surface Approximations Through Clustering and Optimization”** at [IASS 2023](https://iass2024.org/web/), Melbourne.

 # Selected Publications